• Skip to main content

 • This FCFS schedule generates a high average waiting time.

 It is simple to understand and easy to implement the algorithm.
-Though it generates the high average waiting time it is good for processes with long burst time.
+Though it generates a high average waiting time it is good for processes with long burst time.

 Related Terms: